 We always like to say that safety is our number-one priority at National Demolition Contractors, but what does that really mean?
 What safety precautions are we taking on a daily basis?
 Who is involved in the implementation of those plans?
 How do we ensure that our job sites are among the safest in the world for any demolition company?

 Anyone who goes out in the field, or even sets foot on a job site, goes through our standard safety program.
 We make sure that you understand what types of dangers are on that site before you ever get there.
-Once you’re on site, we have a safety board that indicates what type of safety gear is required.
-Do you need to wear helmets, protective footwear, high-vis clothing, or eye and ear protection?
+Once you’re on site, we have a safety board that indicates what type of safety gear is required ― nearly every job we do requires at least hard hats, protective footwear, high-vis clothing, and eye/ear protection.
 All of this information is posted on all National job sites, so there’s never any confusion about what’s required of our people.

 In addition, we’re a union shop, so everyone has to go through the union safety protocols as well.
 That includes a thorough certification process, along with your HAZWOPER hazardous materials training, and asbestos and lead training.
 Some companies are satisfied with the union’s safety requirements, but we take the extra steps to make sure our own protocols are also being followed to the letter at all times.